joshithajoshi/ApexCoders/README.md

 1. User Login, Logout and Signup, Update profile
 2. Course Management
 3. Creating and deleting assignments
-4. Making Submissions and Grading Submissions and submission validation
+4. Making Submissions and Grading Submissions and submission file validation
-5. Seperate User-Interface for teachers and students
+5. **Seperate User-Interface** for teachers and students

-Explanation of the feature is as follows:
+Explanation of the features is as follows:

 #### User Login, Logout, Updating Profile and registration:
 When we start the server using the local host, the first page one encounters is the login page.
 Here one can login in using the credentials or signup.